CCTV and GDPR

-Businesses need to be aware of the affect the new GDPR regulations will have on them, and this includes reviewing the use of CCTV.
+Businesses need to be aware of the impact the new GDPR regulations will have on them, and this includes reviewing the use of CCTV in Ireland.

-But don’t despair if you are not up-to-speed with all the information.
-A recent survey carried out on behalf of the Department of the Taoiseach and the Government Data Forum revealed that 66% of businesses are unaware of the specific enhancements in data protection obligations imposed by the GDPR.
+A recent survey carried out on behalf of the Department of the Taoiseach and the Government Data Forum revealed that 80% of individuals are more concerned about their online privacy now as compared to 5 years ago

-Up until now anyone and everyone would install a CCTV system without really thinking about the consequence of this action.
+Up until now, many organisations in Ireland would install CCTV in Ireland without fully considering the consequence of this action.
 Once you are collecting recognisable images from your CCTV system, you are then managing ‘personal data’.
-So, the reality is you are now acting as a Data Controller, and with this comes responsibility.
-A Data Controller must be able to justify the obtaining and use of personal data by means of a CCTV system.
+This means you are now acting as a Data Controller, and with this comes responsibility.
+A Data Controller must be able to justify the obtaining and use of personal data by means of a CCTV Monitoring system in Ireland.

 If you are placing cameras around the perimeter of your site to detect intruders, it should be easy to justify this.
-If you have installed a camera to monitor employees, then it is not straight forward.
-This is seen as an invasion of privacy.
+However, if you have installed a camera to monitor employees, then it becomes more complicated.
+This could be seen as an invasion of privacy.
 If you can prove that the cameras are there for Health & Safety reasons, highlighting incidences in the past, that may be acceptable.

 When you are capturing images where someone would expect privacy, then you must justify the need.
-For example, in rest areas or just on a public walkway – if there has been an obvious level of security incidences, then this must be proven to allow for these cameras.
+For instance, in rest areas or just on a public walkway – if there has been a significant level of security incidents, then this must be proven to allow for these cameras.
+This could apply to businesses operating CCTV Monitoring in Ireland, where public spaces may be monitored.

 The purpose for the data being collected should be clear.
 This is especially important if the purpose is not obvious.
-If it is for employee monitoring or health & Safety, this needs to be highlighted to persons being captured by the cameras.
-A sign(s) highlighting CCTV use and contact number for anyone wishing to follow up is sufficient.
+If it is for employee monitoring or health & safety, this needs to be highlighted to persons being captured by the cameras.
+A sign(s) highlighting CCTV use in Ireland use and contact number for anyone wishing to follow up is sufficient.

-A Data Controller needs to justify reasons for storing and retaining data.
+A Data Controller needs to justify reasons for storing and retaining data from CCTV Monitoring in Ireland.

 It is generally about 30 days’ retention.
 If you feel you need to retain CCTV data for longer, then your risk assessment should state how long and why.
 A modern CCTV system will allow you to set retention limits per camera.

-When setting up your system Netwatch will assist in ensuring that best practice in this area is achieved.
+When setting up your system, Netwatch will assist in ensuring that best practice in this area is achieved.
+Have questions?
+Get in touch

 GDPR states ‘Any person whose image is recorded on a CCTV system has a right to seek and be supplied with a copy of their own personal data from the footage.’